boldenamsterdam/hellotranslated/README.md

 }
 ```

-__Notice:__ Plugin makes use of PHP locale to determine the language.
+__Notice:__ This plugin makes use of PHP locale to determine the language.
 That means for a multilanguage country, system will return multiple translations.
 e.g. In Switzerland the languages Italian, French and German are spoken.
 Therefore plugin will return all 3 possible translations (Hallo/Salut/Ciao).

 Not every language is translated but feel free to suggest new ones and/or suggest update of the current ones! :)

 ## Credits

-Made with ❤️ by [Bolden](https://www.bolden.nl) – It's free to use, but if you insist 😄 donate [here](https://www.paypal.me/boldenamsterdam)
+Made with ❤️ by [Bolden](https://www.bolden.nl) and free to use!